yigit/android-priority-jobqueue/README.md

 * No network calls in activity-bound async tasks
 * No serialization mess for important requests
 * No "manual" implementation of network connectivity checks or retry logic

+### Priority Job Queue vs Job Scheduler vs GCMNetworkManager vs ?
+On Lollipop, Android introduced [JobScheduler][14] which is a system friendly way to run non-time-critical tasks.
+It makes your code cleaner, makes your app a good citizen of the ecosystem and it is backported via [GCMNetworkManager][15].

+The first version of Job Queue was created approximately 2 years before Job Scheduler.
+The major difference is that Job Queue is designed to run **all of** your background tasks while Job Scheduler is designed only for those you can defer.

+We've created Job Queue because we wanted to have more control over the non-ui-thread activity of our application.
+We needed a convenient way to prioritize them, persist them accross application restarts and group based on the resources they access.

+A good practice of using Job Queue is to write **all** of your network tasks as Jobs and use **AsyncTasks** for disk access (e.g. loading data from sqlite).
+If you have long running background operations (e.g. processing an image), it is also a good practice to use Job Queue.

+Starting with **v2**, Job Queue can be integrated with JobScheduler or GCMNetworkManager.
+This integration allows Job Queue to wake up the aplication based on the criterias of the Jobs it has.
+You can see the deatails on the related [wiki][16] page.
+The Scheduler API is flexible such that you can implement a custom version of it if your target market does not have Google Play Services.

 ### Under the hood
 * When user clicked the send button, `onSendClick()` was called, which creates a `PostTweetJob` and adds it to Job Queue for execution.